 Southern Symphonic Chorus

 Project Estimated cost: $10,000 annually.

 Supports a joint performance between community and university musicians and singers.
 In April 2014, the chorus performed Carl Orff's iconic Carmina Burana.
 In April 2015, they presented Brahms' Requiem.

 Theatre students and faculty perform a Shakespearean production for the community during the summer" MOShakes" Festival.

 "MOShakes aims to offer the plays of William Shakespeare in productions that are insightful, exciting, and entertaining," says Missouri Southern Theatre Department Chair Dr. Jim Lile.

 Project estimated cost:

-It is a goal of Missouri Southern to have an on-campus baseball stadium to provide each student-athlete with the best possible collegiate experience.
-For our baseball program, that means enabling the student-athletes to play games on their campus, in a stadium they can call their own.
+Missouri Southern now has an on-campus baseball stadium to provide each student-athlete with the best possible collegiate experience.
+For our baseball program, that means student-athletes can play games on their campus, in a stadium they can call their own.
 Naming opportunities available.

 Project estimated cost:

 Athletics Fieldhouse Facility.
-Plans are underway north of Fred Hughes Stadium to house locker rooms for multiple sports, an athletic training room, meeting rooms, an athletics Hall of Fame and alumni event center, and coaches offices.
-This facility will address safety concerns--ensuring that student-athletes will have changing, training, and treatment areas near the playing fields--thus eliminating the dangerous need to walk across Duquesne Road.
+Just north of Fred Hughes Stadium, the Fieldhouse will include locker rooms for multiple sports, an athletic training room, meeting rooms, an athletics Hall of Fame and alumni event center, and coaches' offices.
+This facility will address safety concerns--ensuring that student-athletes will have changing, training, and treatment areas near the playing fields--thus eliminating the need to walk across Duquesne Road.
 Naming opportunities available.